appsemble/appsemble/docs/03-guide/teams.md

 ### Pages

 Page security rules should match that of the data they display.
-Otherwise, they show the user a bunch of errors, which leads to a bad user experience.
+Otherwise, they show the user a bunch of errors which leads to a bad user experience.

 Continuing with the Soccer club app in the resources example, the following could represent the app’s pages: